-[8.15.2.7 NMAC - Rp, 8.15.2.7 NMAC 10/1/2016, A, 2/1/2017; A, 10/1/2019, A/E, 9/18/2020; A, 3/1/2021, A/E, 7/1/2021; A, 1/1/2022]
+Z. Terms beginning with the letter "Z": [RESERVED] [8.15.2.7 NMAC Rp, 8.15.2.7 NMAC 10/1/2016, A, 2/1/2017; A, 10/1/2019, A/E, 9/18/2020; A, 3/1/2021, A/E, 7/1/2021; A, 1/1/2022] [8.9.3.7 NMAC - N, 11/01/2022]

-8.15.2.8 TYPES OF CHILD CARE: These policies apply to child care assistance benefits provided to eligible children for the following types of child care to ensure that parents or legal guardians have a variety of child care services from which to choose:

-A. licensed child care programs administered by public schools and post-secondary institutions that provide on-site care for the children of students;

-- B. licensed child care programs administered by tribal entities;

-- C. licensed child care programs administered by church or religious organizations;

-- D. in-home care;

-- E. licensed child care centers;

-- F. registered family childcare homes;

-- G. licensed family and group childcare homes;

-- H. licensed out of school time programs;

-- I. licensed programs operated by employers for their employees; and

-- J. FFN.
+- 8.159.23.8 TYPES OF CHILD CARE: These policies apply to child care assistance benefits provided to eligible children for the following types of child care to ensure that parents or legal guardians have a variety of child care services from which to choose: - licensed child care programs administered by public schools and post-secondary institutions that A. provide on-site care for the children of students; - licensed child care programs administered by tribal entities; - C. licensed child care programs administered by church or religious organizations; - D. in-home care: - E. licensed child care centers; - F. registered family childcare homes; - G. licensed family and group childcare homes; - H. licensed out of school time programs; - licensed programs operated by employers for their employees; and I. - J. FFN.

-[8.15.2.8 NMAC - Rp, 8.15.2.8 NMAC, 10/1/2016; A, 3/1/2021]
+Rp.
+8.15.2.8 NMAC, 10/1/2016; A, 3/1/2021] [8.9.3.8 NMAC - N, 11/01/2022]

-8.15.2.9 PRIORITIES FOR ASSISTANCE: Any funds received by the department under the child care development fund and other sources are expended for child care assistance pursuant to the following priorities:

-A. Priority one: Clients receiving temporary assistance to needy families (TANF) benefits to include TANF diversionary payment, are considered priority one clients.

-(1) Participation exemption: The human services department (HSD) grants participation exemptions to TANF clients who cannot locate child care.
-The children, youth and families department is responsible for the verification of the TANF participant's inability to locate child care.
-Reasons for a participation exemption due to lack of child care are as follows:

-(a) the unavailability of appropriate child care within a reasonable distance from the individual's home or work site;

-(b) the unavailability or unsuitability of informal child care by a relative or under other arrangements; or

-(c) the unavailability of appropriate and affordable formal child care by a relative or under other arrangements.

-(2) A person who applies for participation exemption for any or all of the above reasons is referred to the children, youth and families department child care resource and referral.
+- 8.159.23.9 PRIORITIES FOR ASSISTANCE: Any funds received by the department under the child care development fund and other sources are expended for child care assistance pursuant to the following priorities: - Priority one: Clients receiving temporary assistance to needy families (TANF) benefits to include TANF diversionary payment, are considered priority one clients. - Participation exemption: The human services department (HSD) grants participation (1) exemptions to TANF clients who cannot locate child care.
+The children, youth and families department Early Childhood Education and Care Department is responsible for the verification of the TANF participant's inability to locate child care.
+Reasons for a participation exemption due to lack of child care are as follows: - the unavailability of appropriate child care within a reasonable distance from the individual's home or work site; - the unavailability or unsuitability of informal child care by a relative or under (b) other arrangements; or - the unavailability of appropriate and affordable formal child care by a relative or (c) under other arrangements. - A person who applies for participation exemption for any or all of the above reasons is referred to the ehildren, youth and families department Early Childhood Education and Care Department child care resource and referral.
 The child care resource and referral assists the client with location of child care.
 The final validation/verification of a client's inability to locate child care is determined by the child care services bureau supervisor in conjunction with his/her supervisor.
 A client who receives a participation exemption due to lack of child care is required to re-apply for the exemption every six months.
 If a person disagrees with the determination of their eligibility for a participation exemption, they may apply for a fair hearing with HSD.
 HSD is responsible for providing notice of the approval or denial of a participation exemption.